-DairyNZ is the biggest industry investor in the national TB control programme.
-It is the single largest investment of the milksolids levy and accounts for an average of over $15 million each year.
+DairyNZ is the majority industry investor in TBfree’s national TB control programme and this is the single largest investment from the milksolids levy.

 TBfree New Zealand controls the disease through:

 - Pest management (possums mainly, but also ferrets, wild pigs and deer)

 - Disease control (testing cattle and deer, and post-mortem surveillance at slaughter)

 - Movement restrictions (applied to cattle and deer from some herds and locations).

 To achieve the goal of eradication of TB from New Zealand, the TBfree programme is introducing new ways of running the TB testing and pest control programmes, based on risk.
 The changes, outlined below, will be phased in over time.

 The new approach for TB testing will be based on more detailed risk assessments for herds to determine which herds require testing, how often and under what circumstances.
 The three key factors are:

 - Location – risk from wildlife (mainly possums)